 I prefer drinking celery juice on an empty stomach

-It’s best when you drink it by itself, 45 minutes before any other food, on an empty stomach.
+It’s best when you drink it by itself, 45 minutes before any other food, and on an empty stomach.
 You also want to drink it as quickly as possible after juicing or blending.

 That usually means first thing in the morning, so it’s easiest to make it yourself at home.